top of page

 The bulb consists of a cluster of cloves.
 In a softneck bulb the cloves are arranged normally in three layers (the smallest in the centre) forming an oblong bulb shape.
 Softneck have two fertile leaves which support the bulb development.
 In a hardneck bulb the cloves generally have a single radial appearance with one fertile leaf.

-garlic group (cultivar), garlic clove is planted between March and June and harvested in November to February.
+Depending on the location in New Zealand and the garlic group (cultivar), garlic clove is planted between March and June and harvested in November to February.
 Garlic develops its roots first and then produces leaves later - normally 1-2 weeks later for early harvesting garlic, and up to six weeks for late harvesting types.
 In the germination period in autumn and early winter the plant will produce 3-6 leaves before the cold harshest part of winter begins.

 During winter if the temperature is below 12°C (a temperature below which the plant is dormant) the garlic plant will have little to no growth.
 Once spring appears and temperatures rise above the dormant temperature the garlic rapidly grows and expands.